Measurement of the $\gamma n\rightarrow K^0\Sigma^0$ differential cross section over the $K^*$ threshold: Selection of events

 The limited statistical precision reduces the usefulness of $\chi^2$ distributions.
 Instead a hypothesis test was performed to prove the necessity of the simulated signal distribution to describe the data.
 The test gives the probability of the data following a given distribution which is only comprised of background, the hypothesis of which is denoted $H_0$.
-This is achieved by creating 10000 Monte Carlo (MC) samples from the background distributions each with similar statistics to the real data distributions.
+This is achieved by creating 10000 Monte Carlo (MC) samples from the background distributions each with the same statistical precision as the real data distributions.
 Each MC sample is fitted twice.
-The first fit is with background (BG) only, the second is with background and signal (BG+S). $\zeta^2$, given in eq.\,\ref{zeta2}

-is calculated for each fit, where $N_{\text{fit}}$ and $ N_{\text{data}}$ are the number of events in each bin of the fitted spectrum for the fitted function and the data respectively, and $\Delta N_{\text{data}}$ is the corresponding error.
+The first fit is with background (BG) only, the second is with background and signal (BG+S). $\zeta^2$, given in Eq.\,\ref{zeta2} is calculated for each fit, where $N_{\text{fit}}$ and $ N_{\text{data}}$ are the number of events in each bin of the fitted spectrum for the fitted function and the data respectively, and $\Delta N_{\text{data}}$ is the corresponding error.

 For each MC sample the difference is calculated: